 When talking about nutrition with regards to sushi or sashimi it’s hard to get an exact figure as ingredients vary with both dishes; however, I can give you a ballpark figure.

-Comparing calories it’s clear that sashimi is the winner because a piece of sashimi only has 20 – 60 calories and fish meat has lots of other health benefits too.
+Comparing calories it’s clear that sashimi is the winner.
+This is because a piece of sashimi only has 20 – 60 calories and fish meat has lots of other health benefits too.

 - Get iodine and omega 3 fatty acids